praveen686/ATAR/MICROSERVICES_BEST_PRACTICES.md

 By following these steps, you can build and deploy microservices on AWS and deliver a highly scalable and resilient application.
 Keep in mind that microservices architecture requires careful planning and coordination between different services, so it's important to have a solid understanding of your application's requirements before getting started.

-# Project Architecture through the Evolution Model *https://youtu.be/CZ3wIuvmHeM*
+# Project Architecture through the Evolution Model to Put it All Together  *https://youtu.be/CZ3wIuvmHeM*

 ## Modular design principles: